GlobalPass-AG/developer/docs/android-sdk/react-native/react-native.md

 ### c.
 Sync gradle

+:::caution
-:::warning If you use **ProGuard** in your project you should include these rules:
+If you use **ProGuard** in your project you should include these rules:
 :::

 ```